Travis

 If you need to boot more worker machines, please see our docs about installing new worker machines.

-Integrating Travis CI Enterprise into Your Monitoring #
+Integrate Travis CI Enterprise into your Monitoring #

 To check if your Travis CI Enterprise 2.x/3.x installation is up and running, query the /api/uptime endpoint of your instance.